Skip to main content

 How LUCA Teaches R-Controlled Vowel

-Assessment Intelligence flags when more r-controlled vowel practice is needed.
+Assessment Intelligence flags when more r-controlled vowel practice is needed, then Insights Intelligence turns the data into next-step recommendations.

 R-Controlled Vowel FAQ